dotnet/docs-aspire/docs/caching/caching-components.md

 > - Add .NET Aspire components to connect to Redis and implement caching.
 > - Configure the .NET Aspire components to meet specific requirements.

-This quickstart explores how to use two different types of ASP.NET Core caching using .NET Aspire and Redis:
+This article explores how to use two different types of ASP.NET Core caching using .NET Aspire and Redis:

 - **[Output caching](/aspnet/core/performance/caching/output)**: A configurable, extensible caching method for storing entire HTTP responses for future requests.
 - **[Distributed caching](/aspnet/core/performance/caching/distributed)**: A cache shared by multiple app servers that allows you to cache specific pieces of data.
 A distributed cache is typically maintained as an external service to the app servers that access it and can improve the performance and scalability of an ASP.NET Core app.